Furnace Repair Irving

 The most common types of furnaces are classified by their fuel source:

 • Natural Gas Furnaces: These are the most popular type, fueled by natural gas, which is generally readily available and relatively affordable in many areas.
-Natural gas furnaces tend to be efficient and have lower operating costs compared to oil or propane furnaces.
+Natural gas furnaces offer cleaner energy, especially compared to oil.

 How do I maintain my furnace?